-Products are inspected by MH and/or INSAI officers, as applicable, according to the type of product being imported.
-MH inspects processed products, while INSAI inspects animal and plant origin products.
+Products are inspected by MINSALUD and/or INSAI officers, as applicable, according to the type of product being imported.
+MINSALUD inspects processed products, while INSAI inspects non-processed animal and plant origin products.
 Regardless of the type of agricultural and processed food products, all imports are subject to inspection by SENIAT, the National Guard (Guardia Nacional), and the Anti-Drug Command (Comando Antidroga).
 There are no inspection fees.